 The Google Mobile Optimizer not only searces for your mobile site, but it is one of the easiest tools to allow you to optimize your mobile website for SEO and landing pages.
 There are other tools but this is what I’ve found to be the easiest.

 While you may have spent thousands of dollars having a website built that you are finally proud of, navigating your site through a mobile device might be horrendous.
 Pinching the screen to zoom in and zoom out will not keep your visitors there for long.

 Also, websites that are hard to use and extremely difficult to navigate on a phone are not very likely to produce a sale.
 If people do not feel comfortable navigating your site with their phone, they’re probably not comfortable entering their credit card with their touch screen.

 My first question is, what kind of website do you have?
 WordPress seems to be the most common with over 24% of all active websites being built with their software, but there are plenty of suitable platforms that can easily develop a mobile site.

 Personally, I’m a fan of WordPress because of its simplicity and helpful widgets and plug-ins that it offers.
 I think it really allows people with minimal technical knowledge to make major website changes.
 With that said, with just a single plug-in, such as WPTouch, you can automatically enable mobile users on your website to access a mobile version of it.

 If you don’t have a WordPress built site, there are still a lot of good options for making a mobile-friendly site for free.
-One of those options that seems fairly popular is called Google Sites.
+One of those options that seem fairly popular is called Google Sites.